 “Congrats!
 Now you only have one.”
 He gave me two thumbs up.
 “Efficiency, yo.”

 I stared helplessly up at Nathan, then bonked my head gently against the doorframe.
-“Just remember,” I mumbled to myself, or maybe it was to Johara, “you invited her in.
+“Just remember,” I mumbled to myself, “you invited her in.
 You told her she was always welcome.”

-“You’re also the one who told her you didn’t know how to cook,” Johara suggested helpfully.
+“You’re also the one who told her you didn’t know how to cook,” Jo suggested helpfully.

 “I did not say I didn’t know how to cook.
 I said I mostly ate ramen.
 She extrapolated.”